 Types of membership

-There are two different Forum memberships: members and accredited members.
+There are three different Forum memberships: Training Institutes, accredited Training Institutes and Professional Associations.

 - members who intend to go for accreditation and